mahmoudparsian/data-warehousing-and-business-intelligence/resources/class_lectures/week_03_MySQL_GROUP_BY_with_ROLLUP.md

 	GROUPING function in MySQL server.

-# CUBE FUNCTION in MySQL
+# CUBE FUNCTION in MySQL and Snowflake

-There is no CUBE function in MySQL.
+* There is no CUBE function in MySQL.

+* Snowflake has a CUBE function

-But we can simulate it.
+* But we can simulate  CUBE function in MySQL.

 Consider the following data: